-Enjoy this easy cinnamon roll muffin recipe, these deliciously soft mini brioche buns, are filled with a cinnamon sugar mixture, and topped with an irresistible cream cheese frosting.
+Enjoy this easy homemade cinnamon roll muffin recipe, these deliciously soft mini brioche buns, are filled with a cinnamon sugar mixture, and topped with an irresistible cream cheese frosting.

-These cinnamon roll muffins, baked in a muffin form, are based on my classic cinnamon roll recipe.
+These traditional cinnamon roll muffins, baked in a muffin form, are based on my classic cinnamon roll recipe.
 Prepared in a muffin tin, they turn into small, soft brioche buns, perfect for individual cinnamon rolls.

-These rolls are distinguished by their soft, richly buttered brioche dough, generously filled with a delicious cinnamon sugar mixture, creating a delightful cinnamon swirl of butter, brown sugar, and cinnamon, all topped off with exquisite cream cheese icing.
+These rolls are distinguished by their soft, richly buttered brioche dough, generously filled with a delicious cinnamon sugar mixture, creating a delightful cinnamon swirl of butter, brown sugar, and cinnamon, all topped off with exquisite cream cheese cinnamon rolls icing.

 Easy to customize and versatile, these cinnamon roll buns are perfect for a decadent breakfast or a comforting snack, offering a multitude of flavor options.

-Ingredients Notes
+Ingredients You Notes

 Cinnamon roll dough